mailjet/api-documentation/guides/_send-api-V3.md

 Subject | Subject |
 Text-part | TextPart |
 Html-part | HTMLPart |
-Mj-TemplateID | TemplateID | It used to accept string only, now it can accept 2 formats. </br> When an integer is provided, we will search for the ID of the template. </br> When a string is provided, we will search for the Name of the template.
+Mj-TemplateID | TemplateID | When using Send API v3, <code>Mj-TemplateID</code> accepts 2 formats. </br> If an integer is provided, we will search for the ID of the template.
+If a string is provided, we will search for the Name of the template. </br> When using Send API v3.1, <code>TemplateID</code> only accepts `integer` values, i.e. the ID of the template.
 Mj-TemplateLanguage | TemplateLanguage |
 MJ-TemplateErrorReporting | TemplateErrorReporting | Change of the property type.
 The destination of the error log should not be provided as string, but as object instead.
 Correct format: <code> {Email, Name} </code>
 MJ-TemplateErrorDeliver | TemplateErrorDeliver | Change of the property type.
 It used to accept <code> deliver </code> or <code> 0 </code> as values.
 Now, it becomes a boolean propery, which accepts <code> true </code> or <code> false </code>